hy-tira/spring-2026/00-index.md

 *) in addition, you must verify the grade in an on-site exam:
 * you need to get 50% correct of the multiple choice part of the exam to get at least grade 1
-* to verify grades 2,3,4 you need to get 60%,70%,80% correct of multiple choice part of the exam, otherwise the grade based on exercises will be lowered by one
+* to verify grades 2,3,4 you need to get 60%,70%,80% correct of multiple choice part of the exam, respectively, otherwise the grade based on exercises will be lowered by one
 * to verify grade 5 you need to get 80% correct of multiple choice part of the exam and you need to solve a specific assignment in the on-site exam, otherwise the grade based on exercises will be lowered by one

 The deadline for Part I is Sunday, March 8 at 23:59.
 The exercise problems will be published according to the following schedule: